midiland/smolBSD/README.md

 ```sh
 $ bmake buildimg
 ```
-  * or by simply fetching it if you are running other systems such as MacOS
+  * or by simply fetching it if you are running other systems such as macOS
 ```sh
 $ bmake ARCH=evbarm-aarch64 fetchimg
 ```